 Guance Base

-Note: This applies only if issues occur during the first installation and you need to completely remove and reinstall.
-Please confirm carefully before executing the following cleanup steps!
+Note: This only applies to scenarios where an issue occurs during the first installation and a complete removal and reinstallation is required.
+Please confirm carefully before proceeding with the following cleanup steps!

 drop user df_core;